- Do you sometimes feel it isn't your place to share or give your opinion on a specific topic?

 - Do you work harder than others to prove yourself?

-- Do you doubt your accomplishments, even if you get positive feedback from your surroundings?
+- Do you doubt your accomplishments, even though you get positive feedback?

 - Do you attribute your success to luck or chance?

 - Do you wonder if you have sufficient background or qualifications to get the job?

 Those questions are some examples of thoughts you might have had when experiencing the imposter syndrome.